gammasoft71/Examples_wxWidgets/src/MenusAndToolbars/MainMenu/README.md

 # MainMenu

-Shows how to create a MainMenu widget with wxMainMenu.
+Shows how to create a MainMenu widget with wxMenuBar.

 ## Source